Airizom/context-craft/README.md

 ## Usage

 1. Click the **Context Craft** icon in the activity bar
-2. Tick the files or folders you want
+2. Tick the files or folders you want.
+The status bar and view header will show an estimated token count (e.g., "N file(s) | M tokens")
 3. Press the **Copy Selected** toolbar button or run the command from the palette (`Ctrl+Shift+P`)
 4. Paste the XML anywhere—ChatGPT, Claude, a prompt file, etc.
 5. Need a fresh start?
 Hit **Unselect All**